Wound care center in San Jose, California

 - Radiology testing

-At Good Samaritan Hospital, patients have access to HBOT for wound care treatment.
-HBOT takes place in a pressurized hyperbaric chamber, where patients breathe in 100 percent pure oxygen.
+At our facility, you have access to HBOT for wound care treatment.
+HBOT takes place in a pressurized hyperbaric chamber, where you breathe in 100 percent pure oxygen.
 This quickly increases the amount of oxygen in the bloodstream.
 As a result, more oxygen reaches the wound site and leads to faster healing.

 How hyperbaric chambers work